ascholerChemeketa/cs160Reader/_sources/ComputingFields/SoftwareEngineering.rst

 There is significant overlap in the skills required in SE and CS - both require a strong foundation in programming fundamentals and some knowledge of computational theory.
 Where the two disciplines differ is their focus after that.
-While Computer Science is concerned about learning how to use computation to solve new problems in many different areas, Software Engineering is more concerned with mastering a specific set of skills required to design and develop reliable software projects.
+While Computer Science is concerned with learning how to use computation to solve new problems in many different areas, Software Engineering is more concerned with mastering a specific set of skills required to design and develop reliable software projects.
 If you need someone to design a new way for computers to render more complex graphics in video games or solve new problems in computational